springernature/frontend-package-manager/README.md

 #### CSSDirectoryStructure

 This option allows you to specify a custom CSS folder structure.
 This is used in the [package creation](#package-creation) step to generate a sub-folder structure within a specified folder, to assist in quickly spinning up a new package.
-It is not used in the validation or publication steps (more on those steps later).
+It is not used in the [validation](#package-validation) or [publication](#package-publication) steps.

 The following shows an example folder structure, taken from the [Springer Nature Front-End Toolkits](https://github.com/springernature/frontend-toolkits) repository: